FEMS Summer School for Postdocs 2023

 FEMS Director of Events & Internationalization

 Successful applicants are expected to pay the costs of their travel and travel insurance.
 The bench fee for each successful applicant is € 400, payable to MedILS within 15 days of receiving an invoice after selection.
-The fee covers accommodation, catering, and attendance for the duration of the Summer School.
+The fee covers accommodation (in a shared room), catering, and attendance for the duration of the Summer School.